‘Young And The Restless’ Spoilers: Jack Dumps Nikki After Revealing Dina’s Diagnosis, She Runs Back To Victor?

 Young and the Restless spoilers indicate that Nikki tells Jack that she is worried about him.
 She tells him that if he ever needs to talk, he can always come to her.

-Jack reveals that he has to consider Dina’s feelings and he believes they need to stop seeing each other.
+Jack reveals that he has to consider Dina’s feelings, and he believes they need to stop seeing each other.
 Young and the Restless spoilers state that he has to consider his mother’s feelings.
 Jack explains that whenever she is around, Dina gets really upset.
 So for Dina’s sake, he believes they should end their relationship.

 Young and the Restless spoilers suggest that she didn’t expect Jack to turn his back on her.
 Without Jack to be her support system, how long will it take for Nikki to crawl back into Victor’s bed?
 Y&R fans speculate she will be back with Victor in a couple of weeks.